-The chapters of this book introduce you to central aspects of the Confirmation liturgy and help you to explore the meaning of the Sacrament.
+The chapters of this book introduce the central aspects of the Confirmation liturgy and explore the meaning of the Sacrament.
 The material will help you to deepen your understanding of God's call to you to live a life of faith and to explore the significance of being confirmed Catholic.